Please enable JavaScript to view this site.

 Scroll Prev Top Next More

-When working with NT services your account must have the appropriate privileges.
-Please read the User Permissions topic for detailed information about User Privileges.
+note When working with NT services your account must have the appropriate privileges described in the User Permissions topic.

-To use Bug Validator with NT Services you can inject Bug Validator into the service, or you can link a small library to your application and call two functions in the library.
-The latter approach is required if you wish to monitor the service from the instant it is started using the Windows Control Panel.
+To use Bug Validator with NT Services you need to link a small library to your application and call two functions in the library.